rpaulo/rover/README.md

 Connections
 -----------

-Everything runs of 3.3V.
+Everything runs off 3.3V.
 The battery fuel gauge is connected to the battery and to the USB battery chargers.
 There are two MAX17043G+U being used, but, since they both share the same I2C slave address, they must be connected to different I2C controllers.

 Description | GPIO PIN